quic/aimet-model-zoo/zoo_torch/Docs/SuperRes.md

 The images of interest are located in the following path:
 `<root-path>/set5/SR_testing_datasets/Set14`

-## Download model
-Download the checkpoints corresponding to *your model* from the [Releases](/../../releases) page to any location in your workspace.
-Extract the tarball files corresponding to your model variant(s) of interest.

-Please note the following regarding the downloaded checkpoints:
-- All model architectures were reimplemented from scratch and trained on the *DIV2k* dataset (available [here](https://data.vision.ee.ethz.ch/cvl/DIV2K/)).
-- The *float32* model is the full-precision model with the highest validation accuracy on the DIV2k dataset.
-- The *int8* model is the quantized model with the highest validation accuracy obtained using AIMET's [Quantization-aware Training](https://developer.qualcomm.com/blog/exploring-aimet-s-quantization-aware-training-functionality).
-- The above quantized model along with the Encodings were exported using AIMET's export tool.

 ## Start Jupyter Notebook
 Change to the directory containing the example code as follows:
 `cd zoo_torch/examples`